NielsPraet/mc-plus/README.md

 TODO

 ## Rules & Guidelines
-- Griefing and stealing from other players is not allowed, this will result in a ban.
+- Griefing and stealing from other players is not allowed, this can result in a ban.
 - Any kind of hate speech or genuine disrespect towards other players will not be tolerated.
 - RDM (Random Deathmatch) is not allowed on the server.
 This doesn't mean PvP is not allowed.
-- No hacking or exploiting (e.g. duping), this will also result in a ban.
+- No hacking or exploiting (e.g. item duping), this can also result in a ban.
-- Limit the use of automated farms (specifically mobfarms), they are allowed but be sure to ask an admin first (too many farms will cause tps issues)
+- Limit the use of automated farms (specifically mobfarms), they are allowed but be sure to ask an admin first (too many farms will cause tps issues / lag).

 ## Features
 TODO